Requirements for Undergraduate Degrees

 World Cultures: Values and Visions Interdisciplinary Minor

-Luis Guadano, Department of Foreign Languages and Literatures, Coordinator
+Lee Slater, Department of World Languages and Cultures, Coordinator

 The World Cultures: Values and Vision interdisciplinary minor requires 12 credit hours of 300/400-level courses selected from at least two different disciplines with a maximum of six credits from any one discipline.
 For completion of the interdisciplinary minor, students must have a minimum overall cumulative grade point average of 2.00 in ALL courses required for the minor exclusive of lower-level courses and prerequisite courses.
 At least six hours of upper-level courses must be taken through courses offered by Old Dominion University.
 Three credit hours may be in the major, if a major course is listed as an option for the interdisciplinary minor.
 As such, it will be credited toward both the major and the interdisciplinary minor.